ejlaflure/PyBer_Analysis/README.md

 * Description of Approach

-Overlay averade riders, drivers and fares per city to see if there are particulare cities that have issues with demand or lack there of.
+The second additional analysis that needs to be performed is an overlay of average riders, drivers and fares per city.
+This is an analysis necessary to establish if there are particular cities that have a history of high demand or low demand vs sufficient drivers.

 * Technical Steps

-Use groupby fuction to sort data based on citys.
-We would use a multi layered bar chart for this analysis.
+To create this new plot, the groupby function will be used to sort data based on cities.
+We will then use a multi-layered bar chart for visualization of this analysis.
+Below is the code necessary to accomplish this task along with the results.

+* Results